 - Vendors are encouraged to pre-package prepared foods to minimize direct contact by customers

-- Clients of farmers' markets must not use their own containers; vendors must dispense all food products
+- Customers of farmers' markets must not use their own containers; vendors must dispense all unpackaged prepared foods and takeaway foods.

 Additional requirements and restrictions: